statisticspoland/R_Package_to_API_BDL/cran-comments.md

-## Maintainer change
+## Maintainer change and resubmission

-This update is due to maintainer change, as previous developer left the company.
+This update is due to maintainer change, as previous developer was moved to other project.

 Changes made to this version:
+* Incremented package version
-* Bugfixes
+* Updated dead links
-* Improved labeling functions
-* Improved styling
-* Imroved mapping functions
-* Removed unnecessary dependencies

 ## Test environments
 * win-builder: R-devel, R-release
 * Ubuntu 16.04.6 LTS (travis-ci): R-devel, R-release
-* Mac OS X 10.13.6 (travis-ci): R version 3.6.2
+* Mac OS X 10.13.6 (travis-ci): R version 4.0.4

 ## R CMD check results